Image-Analysis-Hub/pycellin/README.md

 While pycellin has been designed with bacteria / cell lineages in mind, it could be used with more diverse tracking data provided the few conditions below are enforced:
 - the tracking data can be modeled by directed rooted trees, meaning no merging event
-- time must flow homogeneously, i.e. all the edges of a lineage graph must represent the same elapsed time.
+- gaps between detection are allowed but the time step must consistent.

 ## Installation